fjpolo/GameTang/doc/usb_gamepad.md

 ## Experimental USB Gamepad Setup

-GAMETang since 0.6 has experimental USB gamepad support, allowing you to use your existing controllers without the need to purchase new ones.
+GAMETang since 0.6 has experimental USB gamepad support, allowing you to use your existing controllers without the need to purchase new ogametank.

 Limitations,